Requirements for your application

 Funding for living costs

-For Student permission applications made in the UK from 9.00 am on 5 October 2020, you will be exempt from meeting the financial requirements if you have been living in the UK for 12 months or more with permission at the time of your application.
+For Student permission applications made in the UK you are deemed to have already met the funding for living costs requirement if you have been living in the UK for 12 months or more with UK visa permission at the time of your application.

 Additional funding for dependants

-If you have dependants who are applying at the same time as you, you will need to show additional funding for their living costs at a rate of £680 per calendar month for each dependant for the duration of the visa you will yourself be granted up to a maximum of £6,120 for each dependant.
+If your dependants are also applying, if they have not already been in the UK for the past 12 months they will each need to show funding for their living costs at a rate of £680 per calendar month for the duration of the visa you will yourself be granted up to a maximum of £6,120 for each dependant.
+They will not need to submit the evidence of this if they apply at the same time as you and come under the 'differential arrangements'.
+See also our page about visas for your family.

 Money paid for Oxford accommodation